WHO to know soon if new Congo Ebola outbreak can use vaccine

+Residents of northeastern Congo braced Friday amid a new outbreak of the deadly Ebola virus as the World Health Organization said it hopes to know as early as Tuesday whether the strain is the one for which an experimental vaccine can be used.

-DAKAR, Senegal (AP) — The World Health Organization said Friday it hopes to know as early as Tuesday whether the strain of Ebola in Congo’s latest outbreak of the deadly virus is the one for which an experimental vaccine can be used.
+BENI, Congo (AP) — Residents of northeastern Congo braced Friday amid a new outbreak of the deadly Ebola virus as the World Health Organization said it hopes to know as early as Tuesday whether the strain is the one for which an experimental vaccine can be used.

-The global agency’s emergencies director said 3,000 vaccine doses are still in Congo’s capital after being positioned there for an earlier outbreak in the northwest that was declared over last week following 33 deaths.
-The swift vaccinations of more than 3,300 people helped in containing that outbreak.

-Dr. Peter Salama told reporters in Geneva that WHO can mobilize up to 300,000 more doses “at very short notice” for this new outbreak.
+Health officials have blocked off the village of Mangina, where four cases have been confirmed.
+The village is just 30 kilometers from the city of Beni and its more than 680,000 people.

+Authorities have warned that the new outbreak, declared a week after another Ebola outbreak in Congo’s northwest was declared over, poses a “highly complex” challenge with multiple armed groups active in the mineral-rich region and with Beni and a well-traveled border with Uganda and Rwanda nearby.

 Most Read Nation & World Stories